 - Fully accredited, Registered member of UKCP (United Kingdom Council for Psychotherapy)

-- Diploma in Supervision (Transpersonal - Integrative approach) in Progress (CCPE London)
+- Diploma in Supervision (Transpersonal - Integrative approach) 2019 (CCPE London)

 - BSc (Hons) in Psychology (Royal Holloway, University of London) - 2010